 Set Workspace on ProjectDatabase_CAD ×

-Workspaces: New
+Workspaces:

-My DEV Area Rename
+Root Workspace New Delete Rename

 Owner: Public

 Make this your default workspace

-Set Workspace Information These settings affect the entire project of latabase.
+Set Workspace Information These settings affect the entire project (

 OK Cance el Help

 - 3 Select the workspace that you want to make active for this project database. - 4 To make this workspace the default workspace, select the Make this your default workspace check box. - 5 Click OK.
 The work settings on the project database switch to those defined in the workspace you selected.